2017 Tennessee Volunteers football team: UMass

+Tennessee and UMass played each other for their first meeting in the 2017 season.
 Tennessee survived an upset attempt by the winless Minutemen in Neyland Stadium.
 After a scoreless first quarter, Tennessee was able to breakthrough on a John Kelly 12-yard rushing touchdown.
 UMass scored later in the quarter but missed the extra point to make the score 7–6.
 Tennessee scored late in the first half on a Tyler Byrd reception from Quinten Dormady to make the halftime score 14–6.
 Tennessee distanced themselves with a 40-yard field goal by Aaron Medley midway through the third quarter.
 UMass pulled within one score on a Sadiq Palmer reception from quarterback Andrew Ford late in the third quarter.
 Both teams were scoreless in the fourth giving Tennessee the victory.